isomerpages/mlaw-corp/_realign/3-process-repayment.md

 If a party to a contract or his assignee is <u>absent</u>  from the hearing, the Assessor(s) may deem that that party (or that party’s assignee) has withdrawn the Notice lodged by him; or may proceed to hear and make a determination on the case.

-If a person had a good reason for being absent, he may make an application to set aside the determination made in their absence.
-See [here](/realign/assessor-determinations).
+If a person had a good reason for being absent, he may make an application to set aside the determination made in their absence [see here](/realign/assessor-determinations).

 #### <a name="step6">Step 6: Registrar Informs Hirer/Renter and Other Party of Assessor’s Determination</a> <a href="#s6" title="Return to top">↩</a> ####
 After the Assessor(s) has made a determination, the Registrar will inform the Hirer/Renter, the Other Party and their assignees.